atomjump/atomjumpcom-content-only/privacy-policy.md

 We do not tolerate abuse on our servers, and if there are significant problems, we will simply shut the service down.

-If you wish to report abuse, you should visit this forum to help us identify who is responsible.
+If you wish to report abuse, you should visit the forum at https://atomjump.com/wp/privacy-policy/ to help us identify who is responsible.
+Or email webmaster AT atomjump.com.

 Sincerely